canonical/etrace/README.md

   etrace [OPTIONS] exec [exec-OPTIONS] Cmd...

 Application Options:
-  -e, --errors                   Show errors as they happen -n, --repeat=                  Number of times to repeat each task
+  -e, --errors                    Show errors as they happen -n, --repeat=                   Number of times to repeat each task -w, --window-name=              Window name to wait for -p, --prepare-script=           Script to run to prepare a run
+      --prepare-script-args=      Args to provide to the prepare script -r, --restore-script=           Script to run to restore after a run --restore-script-args=      Args to provide to the restore script -v, --keep-vm-caches            Don't free VM caches before executing -c, --class-name=               Window class to use with xdotool instead of the the first Command -s, --use-snap-run              Run command through snap run -d, --discard-snap-ns           Discard the snap namespace before running the snap --cmd-stdout=               Log file for run command's stdout --cmd-stderr=               Log file for run command's stderr -j, --json                      Output results in JSON -o, --output-file=              A file to output the results (empty string means stdout) --no-window-wait            Don't wait for the window to appear, just run until the program exits

 Help Options:
   -h, --help                      Show this help message

 [exec command options]
-      -w, --window-name=         Window name to wait for -p, --prepare-script=      Script to run to prepare a run --prepare-script-args= Args to provide to the prepare script -r, --restore-script=      Script to run to restore after a run --restore-script-args= Args to provide to the restore script -c, --class-name=          Window class to use with xdotool instead of the the first Command -t, --no-trace             Don't trace the process, just time the total execution -s, --use-snap-run         Run command through snap run -d, --discard-snap-ns      Discard the snap namespace before running the snap --cmd-stdout=          Log file for run command's stdout --cmd-stderr=          Log file for run command's stderr -j, --json                 Output results in JSON
-      -o, --output-file=         A file to output the results (empty string means stdout) --no-window-wait       Don't wait for the window to appear, just run until the program exits
+      -t, --no-trace              Don't trace the process, just time the total execution --clean-snap-user-data  Delete snap user data before executing and restore after execution --reinstall-snap        Reinstall the snap before executing, restoring any existing interface connections for the snap

 [exec command arguments]
   Cmd:                            Command to run
 ```

 ### `file` subcommand